 Hold managers accountable for taking affirmative steps to support, promote and retain talented employees with family responsibilities by adding this objective to their annual performance goals.

 Understand why attracting and retaining excellent employees is a key business objective

 Studies show that employees who feel supported by their supervisors and who are not distracted by unnecessary conflicts between work and personal lives are more loyal and more productive.
 Establish company policies for flexible work arrangements, personal leave, re-entry for individuals who have been out of the workforce for a while, support programs for parents and for employees who take care of elderly parents, support programs for pumping breast milk during the workday, etc. — and then make sure the policies work well in practice.
 This will generate loyalty and good will, reduce costly turnover and minimize the risk of FRD lawsuits.

 Make an effort to examine how work is performed in your company and to think creatively about other ways it could be performed

 Much of the discrimination against caregivers arises because the traditional way work has been structured (with presumptions, for example, that the only desirable workers are those who can work long hours for years on end with no time off for child bearing or child rearing, that one has to work 40 or 50 or more hours per week to get ahead, that all work has to be done at a central location).
-Today’s workforce — Gen X and Gen Y workers who desire lives outside of work and greater involvement with family and Baby Boomers who want to slow down or who have to care for elderly parents – often doesn’t match up well with the expectations of the traditional workplace.
+Today’s workforce — Gen X and Millennial workers who desire lives outside of work and greater involvement with family and Baby Boomers who want to slow down or who have to care for elderly parents – often doesn’t match up well with the expectations of the traditional workplace.
 Supervisors who seek and promote only those workers who can meet traditional expectations increase a company’s exposure to FRD claims.